allenlin90/programmingLearning/javascriptLearning/javascriptInfo/README.md

 ### Exercise 4 - Copy and sort array
 1. We'd like to get a copy of `Array` sorted without modifying the `Array`.
-1. First approach. `.slice()` return a copy of `Array` by giving starting and ending position.
+1. Attemptive solution. `.slice()` return a copy of `Array` by giving starting and ending position.
 If there's no start/end point given, the method returns a copy of the whole `Array`. `.sort()` method is similar that it also returns a sorted `Array` by comparing `Strings`.
 However, from the notes, it'd be better to use `.localCompare` to ensure the letters are compared correctly if there's special characters, such as letters from the other language.
     ```js
     function copySorted(arr){
         let list = arr.slice();